Genres Of Music | Defining Different Types Of Genres

 While hip-hop and rap music have taken over the charts recently, Pop music is still the ‘most heard’ of all music genres.
 What’s incredibly interesting about music is that both geography and culture play a huge role in the popularity of music.
 Your own home town probably has its own music scene where one type of music is more prevalent.

 Understanding music genres | How many different genres of music are there?

 There are literally thousands of different genres of music.
 Music in the modern age is incredibly diverse and every genre borrows something from another, then evolves.
 Take heavy metal for instance.
 Within it, there are tons of offshoots; power metal, nu-metal, folk metal, death metal, thrash metal, Christian metal, glam metal – to name a few.

 Your musical style is the flourishes and vibe you give the songs that makes them unique to you and that includes the genre that applies to you.
 A ‘style of music’ can be used to mean roughly the same thing as a musical genre, but different musical styles can be applied to more than one genre.

 - How can you tell what genre music is?

 First of all, check how the track or album is listed on streaming sites.
 See if the artist describes themself as being part of a particular genre.
 Otherwise, you can hazard a guess based on the musical style, rhythm, composition and backing.

 - What is today’s music genre?

-What’s your favourite genre of music?
-Which types of music do you write and perform?
+Now, what’s your favourite genre of music and which types of music do you write and perform?
 Let us know in the comments below.